Home » About

 The United Nations has outlined 17 Sustainable Development Goals which have been created to create a global call to action. the goals recognize that ending poverty needs to be achieved alongside improving health care and education, reducing inequality and encouraging economic growth, all while tackling climate change and working to preserve our planet.

 PerthNRM and RegenWA project activities aim to align with as many associated Sustainable Development Goals as possible.
 A report has been completed assessing which of the SDG’s RegenWA activities are aligned to.
-It was found that RegenWA activities directly align with the following SDG’s:
+It was found that RegenWA activities directly align with the following SDG’s.

 Join our community